 - Relocation of speed sensitive network servers to a server farm.
 Normally, speed sensitive servers such as LAN based video and audio servers have to be located on the LAN next to the user.
 However, as there are no speed limitations with Dark Fiber these servers can be easily located at a central server

-This service is available for all Oklahoma state agencies, offices, officers, bureaus, boards, commissions, counsels, units, divisions, bodies, authorities, or institutions of the executive, legislative, or judicial branches of state government.
-If in the vicinity, OSF can also service Higher Education universities, colleges, etc., in addition to local government.
+This service is available for all Oklahoma state agencies, offices, officers, bureaus, boards, commissions, counsels, units, divisions, bodies, authorities, or institutions of the executive, legislative or judicial branches of state government.
+If in the vicinity, OMES can also service higher education universities, colleges, etc., in addition to local government.

 How Do We Charge?

 Dark fiber is leased on an individual basis with the customer signing a service level agreement outlining all obligations and rights to use in addition to submitting a yearly purchase order.